top of page

 Current Research

 Barrier islands are dynamic, ever-changing landscapes that are increasingly vulnerable to the impacts of climate change, particularly in the Mid-Atlantic region.
 My PhD research at the University of North Carolina at Chapel Hill focuses on understanding and enhancing climate resilience on these islands through predictive modeling and collaborative research approaches.
 By integrating social, ecological, and physical sciences, I aim to develop adaptive coastal management strategies that benefit both wildlife and coastal communities.
+My research explores climate adaptation on barrier islands such as Hatteras in North Carolina and the Virginia Coastal Reserve Long Term Ecological Research (LTER) site.

 Adapting Barrier Islands to Climate Change